Applying to College

 What happens once I have submitted my application?

-When we receive your application we will send you an invitation for an interview and/or assessment with the course tutor.
+When we receive your application we will contact you by email with an invitation for an interview and/or assessment with the course tutor.
 Please remember to let us know if you move house or change your telephone number.

 Do I need to bring anything to the interview?